avimerite/Smart-Agro-Project/README.md

 ---

 ## 📌 Project Background
-Created by **Avinash Maurya**, this system provides an innovative approach to modern village farming by applying precision agriculture techniques.
+Created by **Avinash**, this system provides an innovative approach to modern village farming by applying precision agriculture techniques.
 Instead of constant or blind scheduled watering, the system evaluates the real-time moisture needs of the soil directly, conserving valuable resources while maximizing crop yields.

 ---